Oliver Stone: Holocaust controversy

 In a January 2010 press conference announcing his documentary series on the history of the United States, Stone commented that historians were too focused on Adolf Hitler as a single bad actor, and not focused enough on his collaborators and the context which allowed him to come to power.
 Those remarks drew controversy, with Rabbi Marvin Hier of the Simon Wiesenthal Center arguing that trying to put Hitler in context was akin to trying to explain cancer.

-Interviewed by The Sunday Times later that year, Stone noted that more Russians died in World War II than European Jews, and said that ignoring Russian losses was an example of a Cold War-centric view of history.
+Interviewed by The Sunday Times later that year, Stone said that more Russians died in World War II than European Jews, and stated that ignoring Russian losses was an example of a Cold War-centric view of history.
 He objected to what he termed "the Jewish domination of the media," appearing to be critical of the coverage of the Holocaust by adding that Israel had an outsized influence on United States foreign policy.
 The remarks were criticized by Jewish groups, including the American Jewish Committee, which compared his comments negatively to those of Mel Gibson.
 Abraham Foxman of the Anti-Defamation League (ADL) criticized Stone's remarks about Jewish domination of the media and influence over U.S. foreign policy which, according to Foxman, echoed harmful stereotypes about Jewish power and control.